Eighth Judicial District Court

 Judge Hardy first ran for judge in 2014.
 Although he did not win that election, his desire to serve did not decease.
 Almost immediately after that election, Judge Hardy applied to be appointed as a judge.
 He was one of 25 applicants for two seats.
 Through an extremely thorough vetting process, Judge Hardy was selected as a finalist in both seats by the Nevada Judicial Selection Commission and was then appointed by Governor Sandoval to be the district court judge in Department 15.

-Judge Hardy handles general civil and complex business cases.
+Judge Hardy handles general civil and criminal cases.
 He retained his judicial seat in the 2016 election.

 Judge Hardy thoroughly enjoys serving our community as the district court judge in Department 15.
 He routinely volunteers to speak at various public schools throughout Clark County to help educate and enlighten our children about the judicial process.